sebelga/promised-hooks/README.md

 ## Scope (this)

 The scope (this) of the middelware is set by default on the "wrapped" object.
 If you need to change it at runtime, you can declare a `__scopeHook` function on the object that will be called for each hook.
 This method, when called, receives 3 parameters:

-- the hook (pre or post)
+- the target method
 - the arguments (array of arguments sent to the targeted method)
 - the hook method name